Can I Be Released From Probation Early?

 • Felony Weapons Offense (Chapter 571 RSMo)

-WHO CAN AUTHORIZE AN EARLY DISCHARGE AND HOW DOES IT HAPPEN?
+WHO CAN AUTHORIZE AN EARLY TERMINATION AND HOW DOES IT HAPPEN?

 An early discharge is a final release or discharge from probation, parole, or a conditional release.
 Either the sentencing court or the Missouri Board of Probation and Parole can authorize an early discharge from your term of probation or parole based on your Earned Compliance Credits.
 Earned Compliance Credits accumulate in the amount of thirty (30) days for each month that you are compliant on your term of probation and are not subject to court approval.
 Once you have accumulated enough credits, you could be eligible for early release and should talk to your probation officer.
 And if you have further questions, you should contact us right away.